chucumber/mctoolkit/_posts/0001-01-01-are-you-listening.markdown

 After Oliveros’ death in 2016, the practice of Deep Listening has been kept alive by the Center for Deep Listening, based at the Rensselaer Institute in New York, and the many people across the world who have been inspired by her music, writings, and Ted Talk ‘<a href="https://www.youtube.com/watch?v=_QHfOuRrJB8" target="_blank">The difference between hearing and listening</a>’.

 Deep Listening is one of the inspirations behind Alchemy, the youth music programme I founded at London’s Goldsmiths University in the summer of 2017 in response to a callout from a local school looking for support with a group of students who were considered as being ‘at risk’ of dropping out of school.
 Following a phone call from a local secondary school teacher, I designed a ten-week pilot programme in collaboration with some youth workers on study placements, where these young local students could come to the university to access the music department and learn how to make, record, and perform their own music, culminating in a festival performance and mixtape release.

-><mark class="pk-highlight-long">What was clear from the beginning was that the young people were already full of music and creative ideas, and simply needed time, space, and some additional skills and resources to make them real, and to be heard.</mark>
+What was clear from the beginning was that the young people were already full of music and creative ideas, and simply needed time, space, and some additional skills and resources to make them real, and to be heard.

 When the pilot came to an end, the participants wanted to continue, so I proposed Alchemy to the university as a regular weekly workshop.
 Now, eight years on, the programme is still running and has grown in scale.

+><mark class="pk-highlight-long">What was clear from the beginning was that the young people were already full of music and creative ideas, and simply needed time, space, and some additional skills and resources to make them real, and to be heard.</mark>

 ## The Core Theories